Things to do in Abu Dhabi in 3 Days

 Abu Dhabi, the capital city of United Arab Emirates, may be lesser known than its more illustrious neighbouring city, Dubai, but offers unique experiences to its visitors that no other city does!
 Located in the Arabian Peninsula, just adjoining the Arabian Gulf, Abu Dhabi is quickly becoming one of the most visited cities in the Middle East for its topnotch infrastructure, coupled with well preserved cultural heritage.

 Neil and I recently visited the city in partnership with Visit Abu Dhabi, and this happened to be our first trip to a Middle Eastern country!
-And needless to say, we were blown away by the Emirati style of hospitality – larger than life, but oh so warm!
+3 days in Abu Dhabi, and needless to say, we were blown away by the Emirati style of hospitality – larger than life, but oh so warm!
 Based on our experiences there, we have curated this 3-day Abu Dhabi itinerary to help you plan your trip.
 You may ask – why 3 days?
 Well, that’s because from our personal experience we thought that 3 days would be the right amount of time to explore the best of Abu Dhabi, without rushing too much and leaving enough space for leisure and relaxation.

 If you have always felt unsure of the things to do in Abu Dhabi in 3 days, you have come to the right place!
 This itinerary is a mix of fun activities, with a touch of culture and heritage and is perfect for couples as well as those travelling with kids.
 Abu Dhabi is not just about the skyscrapers you see in photos on the internet or in glossy magazines.
 There is so much more in the city waiting to be explored and this could be the perfect start to your exploration of the Middle East!